StroeerSE/StroeerBeaconSDK_Android/readme.md

 StroeerProxityApi.getInstance(this).startScan();
 ```

-Now the Sdk scans for beacons near you and its scanning property will be set to true.
-This way you can find out whether the Sdk is currently scanning or not.
-Since the Sdk is scanning for nearby beacons, you might get notifications from it fairly soon.
+Now the SDK scans for beacons near you and its scanning property will be set to true.
+This way you can find out whether the SDK is currently scanning or not.
+Since the SDK is scanning for nearby beacons, you might get notifications from it fairly soon.

 #### Stop Scanning